microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_82CU3.md

 This release includes the bug fixes described in this document.
 This release includes runtime, SDKs, and Windows Server Standalone deployments to run on-premises.

 This release will only be available through manual upgrades.
 Clusters set to automatic upgrades will not receive this release.
-For how to configure upgrades, please see classic or managed documentation
+For how to configure upgrades, please see [classic](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-upgrade) or [managed](https://docs.microsoft.com/en-us/azure/service-fabric/how-to-managed-cluster-configuration) documentation.

 The following packages and versions are part of this release: